everydaycode20/testCalc/README.md

-Simple Calculator using Javascript, not finished yet.
+Simple calculator using Javascript, not finished yet.